What is Carbatrol?

-Drinking alcohol can increase some of the side effects of carbamazepine, and can also increase your risk of seizures.
+Drinking alcohol with Carbatrol can cause side effects, and can also increase your risk of seizures.

-Grapefruit and grapefruit juice may interact with carbamazepine and lead to unwanted side effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit may interact with Carbatrol and lead to unwanted side effects.
+Avoid the use of grapefruit products.

 Report any new or worsening symptoms to your doctor, such as: sudden mood or behavior changes, depression, anxiety, insomnia, or if you feel agitated, hostile, restless, irritable, or have thoughts about suicide or hurting yourself.